-- National Diploma Real Estate qualification on the old NQF level 6; or - an applicant should possess any other qualification on a New NQF level 7/Old NQF level 6 and have related real estate oriented experience which is deemed applicable by the Department of Finance and Investment Management; - For acceptance into the programme, preparatory study, an entrance course and examination may be required by the Department of Finance and Investment Management; - Selection is based on academic merit and the availability of places and hence may entail the use of additional criteria/requirements; and - Final admission requirements will from time to time be set by the department.
+- National Diploma Real Estate qualification on the old NQF level 6; or - an applicant should possess any other qualification on a New NQF level 7/Old NQF level 6 and have related real estate-oriented experience which is deemed applicable by the Department of Finance and Investment Management; - For acceptance into the programme, preparatory study, an entrance course and examination may be required by the Department of Finance and Investment Management; - Selection is based on academic merit and the availability of places and hence may entail the use of additional criteria/requirements; and - Final admission requirements will from time to time be set by the department.

-The purpose of the Advanced Diploma in Real Estate (via distance education) is to develop the student's knowledge of the discipline of real estate.
+The purpose of the Advanced Diploma in Real Estate (via distance education) is to develop the students knowledge of the discipline of real estate.
 The programme is comprised of a focused curriculum to prepare the student for a career in real estate.
 Mastering of the curriculum will provide students with the ability to synthesise real estate market principles and apply valuation approaches in a professional manner.
 Fundamental knowledge of real estate relevant to the real estate industry will be gained enabling the qualifying student to work in today's world as a real estate professional.
 The programme emphasises competence, integrity, and application of ethics in a professional environment.
 The successful student will gain a global and South African real estate perspective and an in-depth understanding of the real estate industry, which will provide them with a competitive advantage for employment.

-FULL-TIME FIRST YEAR FIRST S EMESTER SECOND SEMESTER MODULE NAME MODULE CODE NQF CREDITS MODULE NAME MODULE CODE NQF CREDITS Building Construction BUC7XE1 15 Real Estate Management REM7XE2 15 Property Valuation A PVA7XE1 15 Property Valuation B PVA7XE2 15 Real Estate Law A REL7XE1 15 Real Estate Law B REL7XE2 15 Real Estate Finance and Investment A REF7XE1 15 Real Estate Finance and Investment B REF7XE2 15 Applied Financial Mathematics (Includes an exemption exam) AFM7XE1 10 5 Modules 70 Credits 4 Modules 60 Credits
+FULL-TIME FIRST YEAR FIRST SEMESTER SECON ID SEMESTE R MODULE NAME MODULE CODE NQF CREDITS MODULE NAME NQF CREDITS Building Construction BUC7XE1 15 Building Construction BUC7XF2 15 Real Estate Management REM7XF1 15 Real Estate Management REM7XE2 15 Property Valuation A PVA7XE1 15 Property Valuation B PVA7XE2 15 Property Valuation A PVA7XF1 15 Property Valuation B PVA7XF2 15 Real Estate Law A REL7XF1 15 Real Estate Law B REL7XF2 15 Real Estate Law A REL7XE1 15 Real Estate Law B REL7XE2 15 Real Estate Finance and Investment A REF7XF1 15 Real Estate Finance and Investment B REF7XF2 15 Real Estate Finance and Investment A REF7XE1 15 Real Estate Finance and Investment B REF7XE2 15

+5 Modules 75 Credits 4 Modules 60 Credits Applied Financial Mathematics (Includes an exemption exam) AFM7XE1 10 Applied Financial Mathematics (Includes an exemption exam) AFM7XE2 10